 |Mystery of the split brain

 The thought activity that occurs in the left brain hemisphere is math, language, writing, science, and logic, all roots of the scientific method.
-The thought activity that occurs in the right brain hemisphere is music, art, dance, sculpture, perception, and fantasy, all roots of associative thinking.
+The thought activity that occurs in the right brain hemisphere is music, art, dance, sculpture, perception, and fantasy, all roots of associative thinking, which is the basis of all sacred tales concerning the creator.
 It is these two types of thinking that are the root cause of why science and religion can't seem to come to terms with each other.

 The right brain sees the forces of creation as a creator, hence the term Supreme Being.
 The left brain sees the forces of creation as mathematical models.
 They are both looking at the same thing, but they see it entirely differently because they are using different brain functions to comprehend it.

 Science deals with tangible issues, things with physical parameters, things that can be directly measured.
 Science is concerned with the structural buildings blocks of the cosmos, along with the laws, processes, and forces involved in how these building blocks interact and evolve over time.
 The information of science is presented in a mathematical language.
 The theories of science are all generated through a logical progression.
 This is clearly a left brain–oriented subject.